vizdata-f21/project-1-team_5_look_alive/.github/ISSUE_TEMPLATE/feedback.md

 - Visualization: The visualizations are appropriate, easy to read, and properly labeled. `[_ / 4 points]`

-- Discussion: Discussion of results is clear and correct, and it has some depth without begin excessively long. `[_ / 4 points]`
+- Discussion: The discussion of results is clear and correct, and it has some depth without being excessively long. `[_ / 4 points]`

 ### Question 2